 Social networks, blogs, and Twitter may be new but old laws and regulations still apply.
 You can't libel, send out personal information without consent, pass on company secrets, breach copyright or do anything that even considers breaking criminal and anti-terrorism laws.
 Even 'do-gooders' can become unstuck, especially if they pass on any child pornography they might happen to stumble upon in their computer to a manager for investigation!
 If you are advertising products or services using social media you also need to think about local laws about advertising.
 All laws generally need advertisements to be legal, decent, honest and true.

 "Careless talk costs lives" went the old wartime slogan.
 In the same vein that no-one wants an accountant who dumps client files into a skip, so customers won't do business with a company whose employees don't respect confidentiality.
 Take, for example the case of Kristine Ann Peshek, the former Illinois assistant public defence lawyer whose law license was suspended for 60 days because of her blog postings that exposed client confidences.

 Don't blog about your customers - it's just wrong!

 — E RADAR Will Roebuck (@ERADARtweet) February 20, 2014

 4. Avoid anti-trust practices

 Think about who you are talking to and collaborating with in those LinkedIn groups and other professional networking forums.
-You might find yourself on the wrong side of competition laws if you form any agreements which fix markets or are anti-competitive.
+You might find yourself on the wrong side of competition laws if you create any agreements which fix markets or are anti-competitive.